TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 ## Instances

 A single virtual execution environment.
-This can be a zone, or virtual machine.
+This can be a zone, container, or virtual machine.

 ## IP-KVM

-Keyboard/video/mouse.
+Keyboard/video/mouse over IP.

 ## IaaS